818: Devil Doll

 [Sung.]
 Take the ribbon from my hair …

-These are lyrics from the 1970 Kris Kristofferson country song “Help Me Make it Through the Night.”
-The song has also been recorded by Gladys Knight & the Pips, Johnny Cash, Sammi Smith, Jerry Lee Lewis, Bryan Ferry, and even Elvis Presley.
-A sampling of the lyrics: “Take the ribbon from my hair/Shake it loose and let it fall/Laying soft upon my skin/Like the shadows on the wall …”
+The 1970 Kris Kristofferson country song “Help Me Make it Through the Night” has been recorded by Willie Nelson, Gladys Knight & the Pips, Johnny Cash, Sammi Smith, Jerry Lee Lewis, Bryan Ferry, and even Elvis Presley.
+Actual lyrics: “Take the ribbon from your hair/Shake it loose and let it fall/Laying soft upon my skin/Like the shadows on the wall …”

 Even if a client brings in his vent figure, we’ll have a suit to fit him.
 I guarantee it.